AlphaHydrae/blog/source/_posts/2013-06-29-rest-and-hypermedia-apis.markdown

 ["REST APIs must be hypertext-driven"](http://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven) wrote Dr. Fielding in a rant against RPC blasphemers.
 What does he mean by that?
-And what's up with this hyper stuff about hyperlinks and hypermedia anyway?
+And what's up with this hyper stuff about hyperlinks and hypermedia?
 Why should I go through all this trouble anyway?

 One word: the **Web.**